bhavyastar/Nginx-Deployment/README.md

 https://<id>.execute-api.us-east-1.amazonaws.com/default/
 ```

-5. You will see a welcome message from Instance 1, indicating that it is serving the Nginx page.
+5. You will see a welcome message from Instance 1, indicating that it serves the Nginx page.
 Depending on the load, you may also see "Welcome from Instance 2", demonstrating the main purpose of the API Gateway.

 <img width="951" alt="Screenshot 2024-05-20 at 8 00 09 AM" src="https://github.com/bhavyastar/zenskar-assignment/assets/84725791/893a83d4-23b8-40e2-b8a6-f15c1a4c545c">